Brob2nd/Smash-Remix-Debugged/readme.md

 Brobgonal Second: Leader of the project, programmer, musician/composer

-MetaSSB / Meta Nais: Co-leader of the project, programmer, musician/composer, helper/assistant with programming and composing songs for the mod, Special Thanks.
+MetaSSB / Meta Nais: Co-leader of the project, programmer, helper/assistant with programming, Special Thanks.

-NewoRGBY_255/ Newo Regevoide:  Instrument Design, Musician/Arranger of 'Battle!
-Cyrus', helper/assistant with composing songs for the mod, Special Thanks.
+NewoRGBY_255/ Newo Regevoide:  Instrument Design, helper/assistant with composing songs for the mod, Special Thanks.

 Krix08: Creator of Extended VS Stats, Music/SFX volume toggles, Z Cancel Guide and Sleep/Trip/Swap Music options for Punish Failed Z-Cancel, Special Thanks.
 - Special thanks to the last 3 mentioned for really helping me with Smash Remix Debugged.

-Jilly Jane: Project Galleon's Overdriven and Distortion Guitar Fix
+Jilly Jane: Project Galleon's Piano and Overdriven/Distortion Guitar Fix.

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.

-Yaruzu: Musician/Arranger of 'Battle - Humans, Demons and...', 'Lance Battle' and 'You Will Know Our Names'
+FASTLIKERAT: Creator of the Stage Bans feature.

 MrMarioBros222: Fixer of the Sandbag 1P Modes crashes and animations changes.

-MichaelthemanX: Sandbag's Announcer
+MichaelthemanX: Sandbag's Announcer.

 Loogi, Krix08 and Arrowshoes: Sandbag's Crowd Chant

-Daniel Welch: Arranger of "Masked Dedede" and "Fortuna", Part of the Smash Remix music team.

-Not Music/Pun4472: Arranger of the "Multiplayer Battle (Bomberman DS)" Song and Part of the Smash Remix music team.

 coffee: Arranger of the "Donkey Kong Jr." Song and Part of the Smash Remix music team.

-B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 14 new songs added for the mod

 # Smash Remix
 *A Super Smash Bros.
 64 Mod Organized by The_Smashfather*